interesting-courses/UW_coursework/README.md

 AMATH 585 | Winter 2018 | yes | yes
 AMATH 586 | Spring 2018 | yes (except midterm) | yes

-1. I have no intention of updating the reports for this calss.
+1. I don't plant to update the reports for this class.
 However, my python examples and code are in working condition.
 Note that my tensorflow was a GPU version, so its possible that some stuff may not work properly.
 However, most of the code is just numpy/scipy.

 ### Note on Academic Integrity
 Copying solutions from any source is not only detrimental to your own learning but is plagiarism.
 Don't do this.
 If you do end up looking up a solution for an assignment, cite your source.